5 best OKR tracking templates in 2023

 Key benefits

-• Templates is useable right away, just create a copy in Google Sheets
+• Templates can be used right away, just create a copy in Google Sheets

 • Track projects as well as your OKRs